 New Year’s Eve Breaks

 New Year’s Eve is a special time of celebration.
-It is really out with the old and in with the new, and for many it is time for a fresh start.
-What I like most about New Year’s Eve is reminiscing about the great things that happened me this past year and embracing them as I go into the new.
+It is really out with the old and in with the new, and for many, it is time for a fresh start.
+What I like most about it is reminiscing about the great things that happened me this past year and embracing them as I go into the new.
 I would reflect on the bad things that happened and be sure to leave them in the past where they belong.
-New Year’s 2018 is about looking to the future, about celebrating with family and friends and in general, having a good time.
+This year is about looking to the future, about celebrating with family and friends and in general, having a good time.

 City breaks are the perfect way to discover and explore some of the most beautiful cities in the world – and we’re lucky to have a lot of them on our doorstep.
-But if you really want to finish off the year on a high note and ring in 2018, then you’ve got to do New Year’ Eve right.
-Plan well in advance, and you’ll be able to book a city break at this time of year which’ll be guaranteed to be the pièce de résistance!
+But if you really want to finish off the year on a high note and ring in 2018, then you’ve got to do N.Y.E. right.
+Plan well in advance, and you’ll be able to book a city break at this time of year which will be guaranteed to be the pièce de résistance!

 When to book your New Year’s Eve Deals

 To get the best deal for your 2018 New Year’s getaway you should really consider booking early.
 The hotels have figured out it’s a returning event and kept the prices high :D You could be lucky on a good deal for flights though.
 The last minute booking panic will definitely push the prices so be sure to discuss your travel plans early enough with your partner, friends or family.
-I will continue checking though for NYE deals, even last minute breaks, so be sure to find them here on the blog.
+I will continue checking though, for N.Y.E. deals, even last minute breaks, so be sure to have a look here on the blog.

 The best places to spend New Year’s Eve

 There are so many destinations to choose from that it can be hard to know where to go.
-But since each one will have its own spin on NYE you’ll have an amazing time for the start of 2018 no matter where you choose to go.
+But since each one will have its own spin on N.Y.E. you’ll have an amazing time for the start of 2018 no matter where you choose to go.
 And who says you have to go abroad as well?
 There are a couple of places closer to home that I can recommend too!
-So book your deal for a New Year’s Eve holiday and look forward to spending a fantastic time.
+So book your deal for an N.Y.E. holiday and look forward to having a fantastic time.

 New Year’s in Dublin